 - Follow the general pruning guidelines to prune out branches that are diseased or broken

-Promptly refrigerate harvested fruit in perforated plastic bags or a loosely covered container.
-This will help increase humidity levels around the fruits.
-To fully ripen the fruit, remove it from refrigeration and allow it to sit at room temperature for a few days.
+To fully ripen the fruit, remove it from the refrigerator and allow it to sit at room temperature for a few days.
 When the fruit turns a more golden color and the flesh at the stem end yields to thumb pressure, the fruit is ready to eat.